Last Updated Date: May 2018

 How you can contact us

-Any questions you have about your personal data or this Policy should be directed to Gladys Ombu, Group Head of Privacy and Data Protection Officer who will be happy to assist you:
+Any questions you have about your personal data or this Policy should be directed to the Head of Legal who will be happy to assist you:

 Telephone us on +44 (0) 1908 359100